Food for Life Nutrition & Cooking Classes for Cancer Prevention and Survival

 The New Four Food Groups

 Fruits and Vegetables

 My Healthy Goals

 My Favorite Class Recipe

-If you’d like to book any of these classes or class series at your venue or would like to schedule a private cooking class, please contact me at firstname.lastname@example.org.
-I’d be delighted to hear from you
+If you’d like to schedule a public or private class, series or lecture at your venue, please contact me at emily@emilyhoneycutt.
+I’d be delighted to hear from you.

 “Health, excellent or ill, is passed to our children not through our genes but primarily through our recipes.”

 – Joanne L. Mumola Williams

 American Dietetic Association.
 Position of the American dietetic association: vegetarian diets.
 J Am Dietetic Assoc.
 2009;109:1266-1282.

 American Diabetes Association.
 Standards of medical care for diabetes-2010.
 Clinical Practice Recommendations.
 Diabetes Care.
 2010, 33:S24.